 The work of the History Centre is designed to support the delivery of knowledge, outcomes and historical thinking skills as outlined in the Alberta Social Studies Curriculum by offering engaging and interactive programs for grades 4 and 5.
 Through various sessions, instructed by knowledgeable and enthusiastic staff, we offer teachers and students a unique opportunity to bring the history of Alberta and Canada to life.

-Sponsored by the Edmonton & District Historical Society and the City of Fort Saskatchewan, the History Centre operates from the realistic and historic setting of the Fort Saskatchewan Museum and Historic Site, where history truly comes alive.
+Sponsored by the Edmonton & District Historical Society and the City of Fort Saskatchewan, the History Centre operates from the realistic and historic setting of the Fort Heritage Precinct, where history truly comes alive.

 Additional funding by the Edmonton Community Foundation.

-The Fort Heritage Precinct is an outdoor site so be sure to prepare for the weather and bring a pair of walking shoes in order experience all that the site has to offer.
+The Fort Heritage Precinct is an outdoor site so be sure to prepare for the weather and bring a pair of walking shoes in order to experience all that the site has to offer.